kisudsoe/personal_analysis/README.md

 # 1. Too many services to choose in AWS EC2

 There are 352 instance APIs by in various options of CPUs, Memories, and GPUs in AWS EC2 (https://instances.vantage.sh/).
 Those are combinations of 15 vCPU options, 45 memory options, 5 GPU options, etc. The instances categorized by the purpose of use in 59 different services named as A1, C3, M5, etc. The services have sub-services with variations such as M5, M5A, M5AD, M5D, M5DN, M5N, and M5ZN.
 In my case, I usually has been used instances in M5A services which are for general purpose (both CPU and memory).
+Although Amazon provides summary of EC2 instance types (https://aws.amazon.com/ec2/instance-types/?nc1=h_ls), it is not easy to get idea which type of service is cost-effect.